Configure Cache Startup Loader and Refresher

 Under the Options section, you have multiple configurable options to customize the Cache Refresher usage.

-- Refresh Interval: This is the interval after which the dedicated thread checks the cache for any datasets to refresh.
-By default, the refresh interval is set to 900 seconds.
-Specify the time (in seconds) of the refresh interval in the Refresh-Interval box.
+- Refresh Interval: This term refers to the interval after which the dedicated thread checks the cache for any datasets to refresh.
+By default, the refresh interval is 900 seconds.
+You may specify a different value using the Refresh-Interval box.

-The recommended value of refresh interval is at least 600 seconds.
+The recommended value of he refresh interval is at least 600 seconds.

-Retry Interval: This is the interval after which the time to wait before trying to execute a failed operation.
-By default, the retry interval is set to 0 seconds but you can configure it by adding a value in the Retry-Interval box.
+Retry Interval: This is the interval by which the user determines how long to wait before trying to execute a failed operation.
+By default, the retry interval is 0 seconds, but you can configure it by adding a value in the Retry-Interval box.

 Once the configurations have been made, click on Deploy Cache Loader to copy the cache loader and refresher assemblies to all nodes.